gloryknight/cyan_audit/doc/cyanaudit.md

 Requirements & Limitations
 ==========================

-* Requires PostgreSQL 9.1.7 or above.
+* PostgreSQL 9.1.7 or above is required for basic functionality.
-* Automatic DDL detection requires PostgreSQL 9.3.3 or above.
+* PostgreSQL 9.3.3 or above is required for auto-detection of DDL and automatic modification of configuration.
 * Requires languages `plpgsql` and `plperl`.
 * Currently only tables in schema `public` can be logged.
 * Currently only tables having a single-column PK of type integer can be logged.